carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 ^^^^^^^^^^^^^^^^^

-If you intend to insert a lot of elements, then do a lot of queries, a great approach is to use a vector (or other sequential container) with std::sort+std::unique to remove duplicates.
+If you intend to insert a lot of elements, then do a lot of queries, a great approach is to use an std::vector (or other sequential container) with std::sort+std::unique to remove duplicates.
 This approach works really well if your usage pattern has these two distinct phases (insert then query), and can be coupled with a good choice of :ref:`sequential container <ds_sequential>`.